syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Syncfusion-Project-Templates.md

 Combine/Compress Scripts: Option to Compress Scripts.

-If you have not chosen the Add Samples option then the Syncfusion ASP.NET MVC/ Syncfusion ASP.NET MVC (Classic) project is created with required assemblies, CSS and Script files only.
+When you have not chosen the Add Samples option then the Syncfusion ASP.NET MVC/ Syncfusion ASP.NET MVC (Classic) project is created with required assemblies, CSS and Script files only.

 By choosing the Add Samples option you can add the code examples for your selected controls and its features.